 It’s Not Terror, It’s Awe

-Let’s be honest.
-The phrase 'fear of the Lord' can feel unsettling.
-It sounds like something from a distant, angry past, not a relationship of grace.
-We hear 'fear' and we think of punishment, of cowering, of walking on eggshells around a God who is just waiting for us to mess up.
-But what if that’s not what it means at all?
-The Bible tells us something profound in Proverbs 1:7, 'The fear of the LORD is the beginning of knowledge: but fools despise wisdom and instruction.'
-This isn't the beginning of terror; it's the beginning of clarity.
-It's the moment your soul finally exhales because you see things as they truly are.
+The phrase 'fear of the Lord' may sound strange to you.
+It brings thoughts of a distant, angry God who is waiting for us to fail.
+But what if that's not the truth at all?
+The Bible says in Proverbs 1:7, 'The fear of the LORD is the beginning of knowledge: but fools despise wisdom and instruction.'
+This isn't fear in the way you think—it's a beginning, not an end.
+It’s when your soul finally rests because it sees the world as it truly is.

-This isn't the fear that makes you run and hide.
-This is the awe that makes you fall to your knees.
-It’s the breath-catching wonder you feel standing on the edge of a canyon, the humbling silence of looking up into a star-drenched night sky.
-It's a reverence born from recognizing the sheer scale of God’s majesty, His holiness, and His power compared to our smallness and fleeting nature.
-It’s an awareness so profound that it rearranges every priority in your life.
-It’s understanding that the One who created every star knows you by name, and that reality should change everything about how you live.
+This fear isn't one that makes you run or hide.
+It's the awe that brings you to your knees.
+Think of the moment you stand at the edge of a canyon or look up into a sky full of stars.
+You feel small, humbled by the greatness of God's majesty, His holiness, and His power.
+This reverence changes everything in your life.
+It's knowing that the One who made every star knows you by name, and that truth should shape how you live.

-Look at John the Baptist, a mighty prophet in his own right, a man who commanded the attention of a nation.
-Yet when he spoke of Jesus, his perspective was perfectly aligned by this holy awe.
-He didn’t see himself as a rival or even a peer.
-He saw the infinite gap between the created and the Creator, and it filled him with a right and proper reverence for God.
-His entire ministry was about pointing to someone greater, and he knew his place.
+John the Baptist was a great prophet, someone people listened to.
+But when he spoke of Jesus, his heart was right before God.
+He didn’t see himself as a rival or even equal to Jesus.
+He saw the vast difference between God and man, and it filled him with reverence for the Creator.
+His whole life was about pointing others to Jesus because he knew his place.

 And preached, saying, There cometh one mightier than I after me, the latchet of whose shoes I am not worthy to stoop down and unloose.— Mark 1:7, KJV